If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 Breastfed babies who get more foremilk than hindmilk sometimes have bright-green baby poop.

-When your breastfed baby nurses for short periods of time on each breast, he might get more foremilk, which is sweeter and thinner, and less hindmilk, which is richer and fattier.
+When your breastfed baby nurses for short periods of time on each breast, they might get more foremilk, which is sweeter and thinner, and less hindmilk, which is richer and fattier.
 Your baby might need to nurse longer on each side in order to ensure enough hindmilk is consumed during each feeding.

 Sometimes a virus will turn your baby's stools bright green.
-If your baby is fussy and seems uncomfortable, contact your healthcare provider.
+If your baby is fussy and seems uncomfortable, contact your baby’s healthcare provider.

 Try to let your baby empty the first breast before you switch to the other side.